 Director of Pro Scouting

-Howe enters his 18th year as part of Detroit’s front office and his 21st season overall with the organization.
+Mark Howe enters his 20th year as part of Detroit’s front office and his 23rd season overall with the organization.
 After ending his professional hockey career on September 28, 1995, Howe joined the Red Wings front office as an assistant to the hockey operations department.
-In that capacity, he began scouting at the International Hockey League and American Hockey League levels.
+In that capacity he began scouting the International Hockey League and American Hockey League.
 His energies, however, were primarily focused on preparing promising young defensemen within the organization for the National Hockey League at the club’s minor league affiliates.

 Playing first in the World Hockey Association and then in the NHL, Howe finished his career as the second-highest scoring defenseman in professional hockey with 1,246 points (197G-545A-742P in 929 NHL games; 208G-296A-504P in 426 WHA games).
-Howe played three seasons with the Hartford Whalers and 10 with the Philadelphia Flyers, before returning to his hometown, inking a free agent deal with the Red Wings on July 8, 1992.
+Howe played three seasons with the Hartford Whalers and 10 with the Philadelphia Flyers, before returning to his hometown Detroit, inking a free-agent deal with the Red Wings on July 8, 1992.
 He finished his playing career in the Motor City, appearing in 122 regular-season games and collecting eight goals and 64 points.

 Mark currently resides in New Jersey and has three children: Travis, Nolan and Azia.